Departmental Career Overview

 - Academic Advisor/Student Services Specialist – University of Massachusetts, Boston

-- Director of Operations – School of Health Sciences, University of New Haven
+- Director of Operations – College of Health Sciences, University of New Haven

 - Senior Director, Brand Marketing at Cuebiq